 I was asked to try and throw cigarettes and a light across the river to the APC!
-Some time between 2100-2200 hours, Capt.
+Sometime between 2100-2200 hours, Capt.
 Kelly gave up hope of recovering the track or the crew that night.
-Charlie 7 would stay in the clearing to provide cover and communication for the APC.
-The Sniper mbush Team would be deployed to back us up.
+Charlie-7 would stay in the clearing to provide cover and communication for the APC.
+The Sniper Ambush Team would be deployed to back us up.
+The SAT left and returned sometime later with a cooler of coffee, needed.